bcastillo-2022474/waste-classifier-api/README.md

   Found in the `core/` directory — totally unaware that your database, file storage, or API even exist.
 - **Infrastructure Layer**:
   Found in the `api/` directory — handles Django, REST, storage, authentication, and telling the core what to do.
+  (Translation: You can replace the database, storage, or framework later without too many tears.)

 The basic idea is:
 > We built a beautiful library and then bolted a web server onto it like a sad Lego set.